It’s confession time again.

 Here are a couple of my favorite verses that just happen to relate to this topic:

 Let your eyes look directly ahead and let your gaze be fixed straight in front of you.
-Watch the path of your feet and all your ways will be established (Proverbs 4:25-26).
+Watch the path of your feet and all your ways will be established.
+(Proverbs 4:25-26 NASB)

-Therefore be careful how you walk, not as unwise men but as wise, making the most of your time, because the days are evil.
-So then do not be foolish, but understand what the will of the Lord is (Ephesians 5:15-17).
+So then, be careful how you walk, not as unwise people but as wise, making the most of your time, because the days are evil.
+Therefore do not be foolish, but understand what the will of the Lord is.
+(Ephesians 5:15-17 NASB)

 In my economics class, I recently learned about the concept of opportunity cost—giving up something to do something else.